-Cleanse the mind on meditation and yoga retreats
+Cleanse your mind on meditation and yoga retreats

-‘Meditation is simply about calming the mind, which gives you better insight into yourself’, says Sylvia Olde Scholtenhuis, who leads various meditation and yoga retreats on behalf of Puurenkuur.
+‘Meditation is simply about calming the mind, which gives you better insight into yourself’, says Sylvia Olde Scholtenhuis, who leads various meditation and yoga retreats on the PureandCure retreats in The Netherlands.
 ‘You learn to understand yourself and become aware of what thoughts and emotions are within you.
 This insight helps with problems and ups and downs, and to also find ways of looking at things differently.
 It’s funny how we clean our homes, wash our bodies and clothes… but what about our minds?
 We leave them to get dirty.
 Until you start meditating.
 Because meditating cleanses your mind and leaves you feeling fresh and ready to face life and everything it throws at you.’

 The benefits of meditation

 Better ideas and decisions.
 Calmer, better focus and concentration.
 Increased effectiveness and productivity.
 These are just a few examples of what meditation can do.
 The time and effort you invest in learning how to meditate is returned to you in spades.
 And – trust us – it isn’t half as hard as it seems.

 It is a common misconception that meditating involves sitting in the lotus position for hours on end without having a single thought.
 Who knows – maybe you will get to that point some day.
 But in the meantime, make it easy for yourself first and foremost.
 There are all kinds of different meditation techniques.
 Find out which suits you by trying them out:

 Focusing, for example, on the flame of a candle, a calming photo or a bare wall.
 In a sound meditation, you focus your attention solely on a mantra or the sound of singing bowls.
 The exercise is to bring your attention back to the image or sound each time you feel distracted by your thoughts.
 This settles the mind.